 This recipe makes a single beautiful loaf of walnut studded zucchini bread.
 And a sizable one at that.
-For years I would load my zucchini bread batter with all manner of zest, spice, and whatnot.
+For years I would load my zucchini-flecked quick bread batter with all manner of zest, spice, and whatnot.
 But that's not how I roll anymore.
 Over the years I began to prefer this pared-down and more minimalist version.
 Moist, just sweet enough and loaded with toasted walnuts inside and out, it has a sweet nut-crusted top, requires just one pan and is a rustic stunner.
 If you're looking for a go-to zucchini bread recipe, give this a shot.

 A Few Zucchini Bread Tips

 Pre-grate & Freeze Excess Zucchini: When you have more zucchini than you know what to do with, grate it on a box grater and then divide 2 1/2 cup portions into freezer bags.
 Thaw and use with this recipe later in the year.

 Too Much: If you've baked more zucchini bread than you can eat, slice it, divide with parchment paper, and freeze in baggies.
 When you're ready for it, thaw and toast (or toast in a pan with a bit of butter).

 Accurate Baking Time: A cake tester is important here.
 This is a big loaf and you want to make sure the interior is cooked though.
 If cake batter is visible on your tester keep baking in 7-10 minute increments.

 Yellow Summer Squash Are OK Too!
 You can basically use any summer squash you like here.
 Classic green-skinned zucchini are most typical, but you can also use eight-ball squash, patty pan, crooked neck squash, etc. I like to leave the skins on all of them for the color-flecks they lend to the batter.
 One thing to keep an eye out for is any squash that has developed seeds.
 Just scoop those out prior too grating.